Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Introduction

 In order to overcome this limitation, one option is to offer automatic segmentation and identification of the dynamics.
-Such an approach was followed by \cite{medina_learning_2017}, using Hidden Markov Models to extract automatically the attractors' positions of multiple-attractors dynamical systems.
-The algorithm assumes that a multiple-attractor DS can be thought of as a long sequence of multiple sub-dynamics to be performed one after the other.
-Such approach implicitly assumes time labeling of the points and can handle only multiple-attractors DS considered as a long sequence of dynamics. \cite{manschitz_mixture_2018} presented another interesting application of multiple-attractors DS.
+Such an approach was followed by \cite{medina_learning_2017}, using Hidden Markov Models to extract automatically the attractors' positions of multiple-attractor DS.
+The algorithm assumes that such multiple-attractor DS can be thought of as a long sequence of multiple sub-dynamics to be performed one after the other.
+Such approach implicitly assumes time labeling of the points and can handle only multiple-attractor DS considered as a long sequence of dynamics. \cite{manschitz_mixture_2018} presented another interesting application of multiple-attractor DS.
 The DS-based control law is modeled as a weighted combination of linear systems, each of which is stable with respect to an attractor.
 The location of the attractors along with the parameters of each linear sub-dynamics is automatically derived via optimization problem.
 However the minimum number of attractors necessary to solve a specific task is a user-defined hyper-parameter that has to be known a priori.

-To avoid having to provide prior information on both number of dynamics and attractors, we see a need for fully \emph{unsupervised learning} approach to the identification of multiple attractors DS.
+To avoid providing prior information on both the number of dynamics and attractors, we see a need for a fully \emph{unsupervised learning} approach to the identification of multiple-attractor DS.
 In this light, we offer an algorithm whose goal is to: (a) cluster the sub-dynamics within a certain data set, (b) find underlying interesting structure of the data that would allow to locate the attractors and ease the task of learning stable vector field.
-To do so, we seek to exploit structure discovery techniques to automatically identify the number of sub-dynamics.
+To do so, we seek to exploit structure discovery techniques to identify the number of sub-dynamics automatically.